What is contactless payment cards?

-The Daily card limit to mitigate the risk that when the card is stolen or lost, someone else (who knows the PIN) can do transactions with the card up to the available balance on the account.
+The Daily card limit or floor limit to mitigate the risk that when the card is stolen or lost, someone else (who knows the PIN) can do transactions with the card up to the available balance on the account.

 This limit is also used to switch contactless "on" or "off" (by means of a limit override).

 A proposed value of 500, 250 or 0 - depending on the limit profile and should be reset at midnight (00:00h).

 The maximum amount of consecutive contactless "no CVM required" transactions done with a debit

 The Cumulative card limit (so not a daily card limit!) is to mitigate the risk that when the card is stolen or lost, someone else can do "low value" transactions without the need to enter a PIN "forever".

 There is a proposed value of 50 or 0 (depending on the limit profile).

 Future Contactless Payment

 In early , customer should be able to use their contactless payment card on: